 - Ansonia Public Schools – FREE

 Note: A class = a maximum of 24 students and a minimum of 10 students.
 Teachers and parent/chaperone are free.

-Classes over 50 students who come to the nature center will also rent our picnic pavilion for $125 per day and a clean up deposit of $200 which will be returned if park is left clean.
+Classes over 48 students will also rent our picnic pavilion for $125 per day and with a $200 clean up deposit, which will be returned if park is left clean.

 To schedule a program please contact us at: email@example.com